railsuser2014/openobject-doc-book-en/source/book/3/3_8/chart_of_accounts.rst

 .. index::
    single: Multi-lingual

-.. tip::   **Advantage**  *Multi-lingual fields*
+.. tip:: Multi-lingual fields

 	In Open ERP multi-lingual fields are marked by a small flag to their right.
 	Click on the flag to get a translation of the value of the field in the different installed languages.
 	You can also edit the translation.

-	This enables you to efficiently manage other languages as you need them The field's value appears in the language of the logged-in user or, in the case of reports printed for a partner, that of the partner.
+	This enables you to efficiently manage other languages as you need them.
+	The field's value appears in the language of the logged-in user or, in the case of reports printed for a partner, that of the partner.

 The main account fields are: